 In January 2017 the Invasive Species Council and Monash University School of Biological Sciences, with support from the Ian Potter Foundation, began an environmental biosecurity risks and pathways project.

 The two-and-a-half-year project has developed a national priority list of potential insect and plant disease invaders that could harm the natural environment, and identify their likely pathways of arrival and impacts.
 This work can be used to inform Australia’s biosecurity system to reduce the chance of these species arriving and establishing.

-The project will establish a best practice method for identifying priorities that can be applied to other groups of organisms and create an open-source information platform that will allow for regular updates.
+The project establishes a best practice method for identifying priorities that can be applied to other groups of organisms and create an open-source information platform that will allow for regular updates.

-The first stage of the project will address insects.
+The first stage of the project addresses insects.
 The work will extend to plant pathogens if funds can be secured.

 The arrival into Australia of invasive species such as yellow crazy ants, myrtle rust, feral cats or lantana has caused catastrophic damage to its unique wildlife.
 To slow the rate of arrival of new invasive species we need to strengthen Australia’s biosecurity system.